Role In Reverse to Drive Your Marketing Forward

-Our brains become alert whenever contrast is detected.
-Role reversal is a creative technique used to capitalize on this cognitive phenomenon and can be applied to improve the impact of websites, direct mail pieces, and prints ads.
+Our brains are alerted when contrast is detected.
+Role reversal is a creative technique used to capitalize on this cognitive phenomenon and can be applied to improve the impact of websites, direct mail pieces, and print ads.

-The above ads each use the role reversal method a little differently, but all represent the antithesis of what is anticipated.
+Each of the ads above uses the role reversal method a little differently, but all represent the antithesis of what is anticipated.

 Headquartered in Sweden, Stena Line is one of the largest ferry operators in the world.
-Their headline tells the ad’s story in words “Grown ups free of charge when traveling with children” and is reinforced visually.
-The difference in size between the parent-child role is the most striking, and the little subtleties, such as the inclusion of a stroller add a punctuation to the ad’s message.
-The elements within the print ad work together synergistically to create a lasting impression which aligns with the ads offer.
+Their headline sums the ad’s story in a few words “Grown-ups free of charge when traveling with children” and is reinforced visually.
+The difference in size between the parent-child role is the most striking, and the little subtleties, such as the inclusion of a stroller add punctuation to the ad’s message.
+The elements within the print ad work together synergistically to create a lasting impression which aligns with the ad’s offer.

 SIMILARITIES AMONGST DIFFERENCES

 The contrast between what we expect and what we experience alerts our mind to the incongruities within all three ads.
-The effectiveness of the role reversal technique is predicated on a consumer’s familiarity with the subject matter and its t between the ad’s creative twist and the point it was attempting to convey.
+The effectiveness of the role reversal technique is predicated on a consumer’s familiarity with the subject matter and the ad’s message.

-If the role reversal is not perceived as overtly obvious and understood, or appears disjointed and confusing, the ad may be viewed as distasteful or a deceptive attempt at bait-and-switch.
+If the role reversal is not perceived as overtly obvious or appears disjointed and confusing, the ad may be viewed as distasteful or a deceptive attempt at bait-and-switch.

-To increase the impact of your next “role reversal” ad and mitigate the risk of backfiring ask for people’s reactions to it internally prior to its public release.
-If even a small number of people in or out of your industry don’t get it, learn why by asking open ended question without appearing offended or defensive by their answers.
-Patterns will likely emerge when evaluating the feedback from five or six people that had neutral, negative or indifferent reactions.
+To increase the impact of your next “role reversal” ad and decrease the possibility of it backfiring, test people’s reactions to it internally prior to its public release.
+If even a small number of people in or out of your industry don’t instantly understand the point the ad is making, investigate why by asking open-ended questions without appearing offended or defensive by their answers.
+Patterns will likely emerge when evaluating feedback from five or six people to help inform you on next steps.

-Like all ads, start by identifying your point in terms the lowest common denominator could grasp.
+“Role reversal” ads start by defining their purpose and their point.
+The concept should be simple and straight forward enough to be understood without a need for explanation.
 After you have crafted a clear, compelling, and concise message, think of how it could be conveyed visually (a la Pictionary).
-Then devise all the ways of communicating the concept to the outer edges of reason by making the point sarcastically, humorously, etc.
+Then devise all the ways it could be communicated sarcastically, humorously, etc.

-Attention is a prerequisite to persuasion, and using role reversal is one creative approach to sell your idea in seconds.
+Attention is a prerequisite to persuasion, and using role reversal is one approach to create cognitive contrast and attract your audience at first glance.